 The Project would use solar panels that have a low profile, thereby minimizing visual impacts.
-The panels are specially designed with anti-reflective coatings that absorb as much of the sun's energy as possible, to maximize efficiency and to not be a substantial source of glare.
+The panels are specially designed with anti-reflective coatings that absorb as much of the sun's energy as possible, to maximize efficiency and to minimize glare.